atiqbeenrahim/milestone-project-04/README.md

 - **My Mentor** Akshat Garg, for help and guidance on this project.
 - **My Friends and Family** for constant support, and feedback on the content and functionality.
 - **Code Institute Slack Channel** for help answering my many questions.
 - **Code Institute Tutor Support** for helping me work out why things weren't working how they should.
 In particular, Michael, Shirley, Scott, Jo and Igor for their kindness and patience.

-## Version Control:

-- Throughout the development process, regular commits have been made in Gitpod, which have been pushed to the Recipes Without Github repository.